This help document describes the Phenotypes section of an Allele Detail report and answers the following questions:

 What else is there to know about genotype windows?

-- You can open as many windows as desired (there is one for every item in the Genotypes row) for data comparisons.
+- You can open as many tabs as desired (there is one for every item in the Genotypes row) for data comparisons.

 - You can follow Affected system links to the MGI Mammalian Phenotype Browser and see terms represented within the context of phenotype ontology.